Radical Sustainability Made Easy – One Community Weekly Progress Update #470

 sustainable food, best practice food, sustainable food systems, aquaponics, walipini, aquapini, zen aquapini, One Community, open source food, free-shared architecture, sustainable living, green living, eco living, living ecologically, for The Highest Good of All, transforming the world, grow your own food, build your own greenhouse in the ground, ground greenhouse, open source architecture, architects of the future, sustainability non-profit, 501c3 organization, sustainable life, water catchment, organic food, food anywhere, maximum food diversity, build your own farmers market, sustainability cooperative, sustainable living group, open source, sustainability nonprofit, free-shared plans, teacher/demonstration village, open source project-launch blueprinting, One Community UpdateOne Community is developing radical sustainability made easy through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 This week the core team completed additional edits on the Chicken Coop Assembly Doc through page 136, addressing comments, re-writing the original text to coincide with the comments and corrections and checking font sizes and accuracy of statements.
 We also began considering the use of a solar door for the coop based on one of our team’s successful one-year-in-use-and-still-active solar chicken door.
+Helping in developing radical sustainability made easy.
 Pictures of some of this work are below.

 Chicken Coop Assembly, Radical Sustainability Made Easy, One Community Weekly Progress Update #470